Why No Metal in Microwave?

 Microwaves are the popular choice for reheating foods stored in containers - be they last night’s leftovers or a packed lunch.
 We get questions from our eco-friendly customers all the time about whether food can be reheated in the microwave in our stainless steel lunch boxes.

+So, can you put stainless steel in the microwave?
 No, ECOlunchboxes are not microwave safe.
 That’s true for all metal, including stainless steel and tin foil.
 Metal functions like a mirror in the microwave, reflecting the oven’s light waves and creating sparking, fire and, if the appliance is not turned off immediately, the microwave could even explode.

 Before we explore whether or not microwaving food is a healthy choice, let’s remember there are many convenient ways to reheat food in metal containers, like ECOlunchboxes, without microwaving.
 Be sure to use an oven mitt or stainless steel pot gripper when handling hot metal containers!